ricardolupo/workstation/README.md

 the Chef Workstation workflow, which will simplify how dependencies are packaged and executed.

+*Before you get started*

+Be sure to install ChefDK on your workstation.
+Chef-DK contains the chef-client so you only need to download the one package.
+The download can be found here(https://downloads/chef.io/chef-dk)

 Berks workflow:
 You'll run the following to demonstrate the Berks workflow: